ibaloyan/HeroesOfPymoli/README.md

 ### Heroes Of Pymoli Data Analysis

 * Of the 780 active players, the vast majority are male (84%).
-There also exists, a smaller, but notable proportion of female players (14%).
+There also exists, a smaller, but notable proportion of female     layers (14%).

 * Our peak age demographic falls between 20-24 (46.8%) with secondary groups falling between 15-19 (17.4%) and 25-29 (13%).

+* The majority of purchases are also done by the age group 20-24 (46.8%) with secondary groups falling between 15-19 (17.4%) and   25-29 (13%).

+* Out of 183 items offered, the most popular and profitable ones are "Oathbreaker, Last Hope of the Breaking Storm" (12 buys), brought $51 and "Nirvana" and "Fiery Glass Crusader" having (9 buys) each and brought $44 and $41 respectively.
+  Generally, all players (780) prefer different items, there are no significantly more popular item(s) than others.

+* Average purchase is about $3 per person with the top spenders paying up to $19 for their purchases.
+Still, 97% are paying way   under $10.
+The total profit from the sold items is about $2400 for 780 players.

 -----